Major Industries in Mexico: Understanding the Top 3 Manufacturing Sectors in Mexico

 Photo of Automotive Factory in Mexico where cars are made for export

-Located close to the United States., Mexico's western ports allow OEM manufacturers and Tier 1 and Tier 2 suppliers to export goods to Asia, Australia, and New Zealand.
+Manufacturers benefit from Mexico’s shared border with the United States, which makes it cost-effective to rapidly ship goods to this leading consumer market.
+Mexico's western ports also allow OEM manufacturers and Tier 1 and Tier 2 suppliers to export goods to Asia, Australia, and New Zealand.
 As a result, Mexico provides a desirable supply-chain solution for manufacturing countries across the world.
-Companies manufacturing in Mexico rely on the country's strong support network of trade suppliers, which has been built up over a century of supporting automotive manufacturing.
-With strong automotive clusters throughout the country, Mexico's 30 automotive OEM assembly plants are supported by hundreds of Tier 1, 2, and 3 suppliers.

 Must Read: Overview of the Automotive Manufacturing Industry In Mexico